DemoStephen/advice-generator-app-main/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Generate a new piece of advice by clicking the dice icon
+- Generate a new piece of Streey OT by clicking the dice icon

 ### Screenshot